aferrero2707/PIXLSUS/Sample/index.md

 ## Front Matter
-At the top of this markdown file is some "front-matter" contained between a triplet of dashes: `wait`
+At the top of this markdown file is some "front-matter" contained between a triplet of dashes.
+This is the metadata for your post.

 ```
----
-date:
-title:
-sub-title:

-lede-img:
-lede-attribution:

-author:
-author-bio:
-author-img:

-layout: article
----
+Testing something
 ```